Daivuk/PureDOOM/README.md

 You can use different bitrate, but make sure to resample because DOOM will always be 11025hz, 512 samples, 16 bits, 2 channels.
 For a total for 2048 bytes per buffer.

 ## Music
 Set a timer in your application that runs at 140hz.
 In the timer's callback, tick DOOM's music as long as there are MIDI messages to send.
-DDSP doesn't play the MIDI events for you (yet).

 Here is an example using Window's MultiMedia to play MIDI events, using an SDL timer.
 ```c